-Meet Casey L. O’Connell, MD, assistant professor of clinical medicine in the division of hematology at the USC Norris Comprehensive Cancer Center.
+Meet Casey L. O’Connell, MD, associate professor of clinical medicine in the division of hematology at the USC Norris Comprehensive Cancer Center.

 She focuses her research on pre-leukemic blood disorders.